Joshua-Ly/make-it-10/README.md

 ## Feedback

-I love receiving feedback, doing so with open arms.
-If there are any additonal feature that should bea added to improvide functionaltiy and overall experience for the user, feel free to email me at lyjoshua8@gmail.com.
+I love and appreciate feedback at any scale.
+If there are any additonal feature that should be added to improve functionaltiy and overall experience for the user, feel free to email me at lyjoshua8@gmail.com.

 ---